Inside: This leprechaun handprint craft is perfect for a St. Patrick’s Day craft for your littles.

 So I love handprint art so that I have a sweet little snapshot of just how little their hand is today.

-And when we combine handprint art with St. Patrick’s Day crafts, it’s the perfect combination.
+And when we use handprint art as a St. Patrick’s Day craft, it’s the perfect combination.

 Supplies Needed for this Handprint St. Patrick’s Day Craft: